dvreeze/ocp-java-17-learning/doc/chapter02-operators.md

 The *comparison operators* "equal-to" ("==") and "not-equal-to" ("!=") mean different things for primitives and reference types:
 * For *primitives* the operand types must "match", and equality is value equality for primitive data
 * For *reference types* true is returned if both operands reference the same object or if both operands are null references

+Equality comparisons for reference types should normally be done using method `Object.equals`, instead of using comparison operators.

 *Relational operators* "<", "<=" etc. only take numeric operands.